areeba0/KNN_in_C-/README.md

 - nearestGroup: Determines the closest group to a given point based on the distance to group averages.

 ## Main Algorithm:
-1)Data points are assigned to the nearest group.
+- Data points are assigned to the nearest group.
-2)Averages for each group are recalculated based on the current membership.
+- Averages for each group are recalculated based on the current membership.
-3)Iteration continues until the average points of all groups converge (no significant change).
+- Iteration continues until the average points of all groups converge (no significant change).

+# Usage =
+g++ -o knn knn_in_c++.cpp
+./knn